ipowi02/tagged/README.md

 ### Usage:
-This implementation contains a global field of X macros called `TAGGED_TYPES`, which you extend by adding fields like
+This implementation contains a global field of X macros called `TAGGED_TYPES`, which are extensible like the following:
 ```c
 X(<enum member name>, <type>, <union member name>, __VA_ARGS__) // "__VA_ARGS__" is necessary at the end
 ```